ADEN 105201 Introductory College Writing

-Introductory course addressing frequent problems in writing.
+This is an introductory course addressing frequent problems in writing.
 Students write short weekly papers that encourage the development of individual strategy and style.
 Class essays, as well as creative prose works, provide models.
-Course is an elective or alternative for Introductory College Writing.
+The course is an elective or alternative for Introductory College Writing.

 ADEN 126601 Contemporary American Ethnic Literature

 Ethnic difference has a profound effect on personal and social understandings of what it means to be an American.
 Multicultural fiction navigates the complex terrain of race and ethnicity in America.
 Fiction depicts a variety of experiences and suggests that what constitutes an American identity is far from settled.
 A discussion of the literature invites students to share their own personal narratives – stories of race, ethnicity, class, gender, faith, and nationality – to further uncover what it means to be “ethnic” in America.
 Writers include: S. Alexie, E. Danticat, J. Diaz, J. Eugenides, and J. Lahiri.

 Many films take their plots, characters and inspiration from novels and short stories.
 These adaptations are often very successful films, but they frequently differ greatly from the original works of fiction.
 This class examines what is lost and what is gained in the transition from page to screen.
 We carefully read the original works and then compare the movies.
 Includes Breakfast at Tiffany’s, Truman Capote; The Road, Cormac McCarthy; The Color Purple, Alice Walker; Watchmen, Alan Moore and Dave Gibbons.